greenelab/ben_heil_dissertation/manuscript.md

 There we argue that normalizing out field-specific differences obscures useful signal, and propose new directions of research for future citation metrics.

+## Reproducibility intro

+### What is computational reproducibility

+We'll use the definition "the ability to recreate computational results from the data and code used by the original researcher" (http://stodden.net/icerm_report.pdf)

+### Why does it matter?
+Oreskes why trust science: consensus is key to science being reliable [@isbn:9780691179001]

+Excellent reproducibility for scientific computing review [@doi:10.1145/3186266]

+Preclinical studies for drug development could be replicated in only 10-25% of cases [@doi:10.1038/483531a; @doi:10.1038/nrd3439-c1]

+Similarly, only about 50% of ACM papers were able to be built from their source code (http://repeatability.cs.arizona.edu/v2/RepeatabilityTR.pdf)

+Allows remixing (mention alphafold example)

+Lack of reproducibility could cause a lack of trust in science [@doi:10.1177/1745691612465253]

+### What can be done?

+Document well, write code for ease of executability, and make code deterministic [@doi:10.1098/rsta.2020.0069]

+Maybe we should create a central repository of data and code used in research like we have a repository for articles in PubMed Central [@doi:10.1126/science.1213847].
+The field of machine learning has something similar in Papers with Code (https://paperswithcode.com/), a website where you can browse only the machine learning preprints and papers that have associated code.

+Executable papers (CITE distil.pub, ELife)

+In chapter X, we give our own recommendations for ways to make machine learning research in the life sciences reproducible.

 ## References {.page_break_before}